Meretz: Ideology

 Meretz was a Zionist and social democratic party that advocated for progressive, egalitarian, and secular policies, as well as for green politics.
 The party supported a two-state solution based on the framework of the 2003 Geneva Initiative to the Israeli–Palestinian conflict and maintained a platform emphasizing civil liberties, social justice, and environmental sustainability.

 In international media, the party was often characterized as left-wing, dovish, secular, civil libertarian, and opposed to the Israeli occupation of Palestinian territories.
 Meretz was affiliated with several international organizations, including full membership in the Socialist International and the Progressive Alliance, and participated in Global Greens conferences.

 The party opposed the Basic Law: Israel as the Nation-State of the Jewish People in 2018, organizing protests and petitioning the Supreme Court of Israel to overturn the legislation on the grounds that it discriminated against Arab citizens and the Druze community.

 Domestically, Meretz advocated for the rights of minorities in Israel, including Palestinian citizens and foreign workers; ensuring The State of Israel’s national security; supported affirmative action; and promoted LGBT rights.
 Its platform called for strengthening Israel’s social welfare system, protecting workers from exploitation—particularly among migrant and immigrant laborers—upholding the separation of religion and state, guaranteeing freedom of religion for non-Jewish communities, promoting liberal and pluralistic education.

+At its birth, Meretz stressed that it supported 'reformed Zionism'; the continued existence of Israel as a Jewish and democratic state.

+Meretz had a 'red' faction of socialists, centred around the former Mapam and Ilan Gilon, that called for closer cooperation with the Labor Party under Amir Peretz.